Complexity Framework for Forbidden Subgraphs II: Edge Subdivision and the "H"-graphs: Abstract

 \section{Abstract}

 For a fixed set ${\cal H}$ of graphs, a graph $G$ is ${\cal H}$-subgraph-free if $G$ does not contain any $H \in {\cal H}$ as a (not necessarily induced) subgraph.
 A recently proposed framework gives a complete classification on ${\cal H}$-subgraph-free graphs (for finite sets ${\cal H}$) for problems that are solvable in polynomial time on graph classes of bounded treewidth, \NP-complete on subcubic graphs, and whose \NP-hardness is preserved under edge subdivision.
 While a lot of problems satisfy these conditions, there are also many problems that do not satisfy all three conditions and for which the complexity in ${\cal H}$-subgraph-free graphs is unknown.

-In this paper, we study problems for which only the first two conditions of the framework hold (they are solvable in polynomial time on classes of bounded treewidth and \NP-complete on subcubic graphs, but \NP-hardness is not preserved under edge subdivision).
-In particular, we make inroads into the classification of the complexity of four such problems: {\sc $k$-Induced Disjoint Paths}, {\sc $C_5$-Colouring}, {\sc Hamilton Cycle} and {\sc Star $3$-Colouring}.
-Although we do not complete the classifications, we show that the boundary between polynomial time and \NP-complete differs among our problems and differs from problems that do satisfy all three conditions of the framework.
+We study problems for which only the first two conditions of the framework hold (they are solvable in polynomial time on classes of bounded treewidth and \NP-complete on subcubic graphs, but \NP-hardness is not preserved under edge subdivision).
+In particular, we make inroads into the classification of the complexity of four such problems: {\sc Hamilton Cycle}, {\sc $k$-Induced Disjoint Paths}, {\sc $C_5$-Colouring} and {\sc Star $3$-Colouring}.
+Although we do not complete the classifications, we show that the boundary between polynomial time and \NP-complete differs among our problems and also from problems that do satisfy all three conditions of the framework, in particular when we forbid certain subdivisions of the ``H''-graph (the graph that looks like the letter ``H'').
 Hence, we exhibit a rich complexity landscape among problems for ${\cal H}$-subgraph-free graph classes.